PROGRAM

 For Oral Sessions

-• Organizers do not provice PCs in session rooms; please bring your own laptop PC that can be connected to HDMI for your presentation.
+• Organizers do not provide PCs in session rooms; please bring your own laptop PC that can be connected to HDMI for your presentation.

 For Poster Sessions